- Our tuition fee is £9,250 for 2017/18 and 2018/19 year of entry

 Find out more about the financial support available.

-Our financial support team can offer plenty of information and advice, and our Students Union Advice Centre is also on hand to offer independent advice and guidance on all things student finance.
+Our Funding Support Team can offer plenty of information and advice, in partnership with our Students Union Advice Centre.
 Should you run into any difficulties while you're with us, we'll assist you in finding the right help for you.
+We can also help you with budgeting and improving your money skills.